memeLab/Jandig/docs/architecture-document.md

 Jandig ARte is a **Progressive Web App (PWA)**, which means it is an web app that has a similar use to a native mobile app.
 It uses **PostgreSQL** as database.

+## Architectural Goals and Constraints

+Jandig was created for providing a low-cost and easy-to-use augmented reality experience to artists and art contemplators.
+That said, the software must be:

+- Easy to learn, use and memorize;
+- Usable through a smartphone, allowing more people to use it;
+- No previous knowledge of programming necessary for using it;
+- Free, or cheap enough;
+- Available in different languages, so people around the world can use it;
+- Open Source, so community can work together for making it awesome!

 ## Use-Case View
 ### Account Access and Management